cloud-solutions/zend-sentry/README.md

         'message' => 'I am a message and I have been logged' ));

-Or you can have the trigger return the Sentry `event_id` for processing:
+Or you can store the returned Sentry `event_id` for processing:

     $eventID = $this->getEventManager()->trigger('log', $this, array(
         'priority' => \Zend\Log\Logger::INFO,